mminer/scene-view-bookmarks/README.md

 View Bookmarks > Return to Previous View* or by pressing <kbd>shift</kbd>
 <kbd>0</kbd>.
 Think of this as an undo of sorts.

+### Scene Overlays

-Alternatively if you use 2021.2 or later you can access bookmarks from a dropdown in the Scene window.
+If you use 2021.2 or later you can access bookmarks from a dropdown in the Scene window.
 Click the ⋮ button in the top-right of the window and choose *Overlays > Scene View Bookmarks*.

 ![Scene Overlay](Documentation~/SceneOverlay.gif)

+### Search

+Use the `svb:` filter in Unity's built-in Search window for yet another way to access bookmarks.